 SC: What originally attracted you to studying Descartes?

 KS: My first exposure to Descartes’s work was in a philosophy class, while an undergrad at UC Irvine.
 At that time, Irvine didn’t have a full-time, onboard, early modern philosophy professor.
 Instead, the department kept open a spot that it would fill with a rotation of fancy early modern scholars.
 In my first year at Irvine, the department had invited the highly respected Leibniz scholar, Robert Sleigh.
 I believe that I visited him in his office almost every day (outside of class).
 He was always ready to talk shop.
-Like my students, mentioned earlier, I would go to Sleigh’s office ready to take down the great Descartes, but would find after some discussion how my counter-arguments failed.
-Sleigh once told me that I should continue studying Descartes after the course was finished; he said that I seemed to have a bone to pick with Descartes and with philosophers of the period.
-Perhaps he was saying that I was a knucklehead, but I took him to mean that I had a knack for understanding Descartes, why he was raising the questions he raised, why his answers were the ones he came up with, and so on.
+Like my students, mentioned earlier, I would go to Sleigh’s office ready to take down the great Descartes, but would find after some discussion, how my counter-arguments failed.
+Sleigh once told me I should continue studying Descartes after I finished the course; he said that I seemed to have a bone to pick with Descartes and with philosophers of the period.
+Perhaps he said that I was a knucklehead, but I took him to mean I had a knack for understanding Descartes, why he was raising the questions he raised, why his answers were the ones he came up with, and so on.
 As time rolled on, class after class included something written by Descartes.
-This was bolstered by the rotation of scholars.
-So, there was Sleigh, but also Edwin Curley, and eventually full-timers at Irvine such as Christia Mercer and Alan Nelson.
+The rotation of scholars bolstered this.
+So, there was Sleigh, but also Edwin Curley, and full-timers at Irvine such as Christia Mercer and Alan Nelson.
 By the time I got to grad school, at Claremont, I was familiar with Descartes.

-As luck would have it, one of the first grad seminars I took was focused on Descartes.
+As luck would have it, one of the first grad seminars I took focused on Descartes.
 Alan Nelson and Calvin Normore at Irvine (about an hour’s drive from Claremont) were putting together a Descartes reading group.
-They invited me to participate.
-The group, which became known as the Cartesian Circle, included a host of heavyweight early modern scholars, along with a crop of grad students like myself.
+They invited me to take part.
+The group which became known as the Cartesian Circle, included a host of heavyweight early modern scholars, along with a crop of grad students like myself.
 Many of them get mentioned in my acknowledgments.

 I realize that this isn’t a very sexy answer, but there you are.